-Condition and Description Likely Underwriting Decision Asthma Non-Smokers: may be insurable based on life ratings Asthma classified as moderate or severe disease, or asthma in combination with smoking: decline Benign Cognitive Impairment Decline Bipolar Disorder (also known as Bipolar Affective Disorder or Bipolar Depression) Disease diagnosed as severe or new onset or treatment with anti-psychotic medications: decline Mild or moderate stable disease: Long-Term Care rider may be insurable based on life ratings Build Individuals that have a BMI of ≤18.0 or ≥40.0 will not be considered Overweight individuals with arthritis, CAD or other risk factors and underweight individuals with depression, osteoporosis, and other risk factors may not be considered within BMI of 18.0-40.0 Cancer If any life rating is required: decline Carotid Bruit/Carotid Disease An abnormal sound in the carotid artery caused by atherosclerosis.
+Condition and Description Likely Underwriting Decision Asthma Non-Smokers: May be insurable based on life ratings Asthma classified as moderate or severe disease, or asthma in combination with smoking: Decline Benign Cognitive Impairment Decline Bipolar Disorder (also known as Bipolar Affective Disorder or Bipolar Depression) Disease diagnosed as severe or new onset or treatment with anti-psychotic medications: Decline Mild or moderate stable disease: Long-Term Care rider may be insurable based on life ratings Build Individuals that have a BMI of ≤18.0 or ≥40.0 will not be considered Overweight individuals with arthritis, CAD or other risk factors and underweight individuals with depression, osteoporosis, and other risk factors may not be considered within BMI of 18.0-40.0 Cancer If any life rating is required: Decline Carotid Bruit/Carotid Disease An abnormal sound in the carotid artery caused by atherosclerosis.
 It is a sign of a risk for stroke.
-Unilateral or with favorable investigations: may be insurable based on life rating2 Uninvestigated cases with bilateral bruits: decline Chronic Fatigue Syndrome Severe fatigue generally lasting 6 months or longer where all other causes have been eliminated.
-Diagnosed over 6 months ago, not disabled, treated, asymptomatic, without limitations: may be insurable based on life ratings2 Diagnosed within the past 6 months, receiving disability payments, with limited activity or treated with steroids or narcotics: decline Chronic Obstructive Pulmonary Disease (Bronchiectasis, COPD, chronic bronchitis) Non-smokers may be insurable based on life rating 2 Chronic Pain Fully active, no ongoing treatment with narcotics or narcotic injections, no assistive devices: may be insurable based on life rating2 With co-existing depression: decline Coronary Artery Disease (CAD) Age 45 and under: decline Over age 45 and Non-Smoker: Long-Term Care rider may be insurable based on life ratings2 In combination with co-morbid diseases (TIA, diabetes, PVD, valvular heart disease): decline Crohn's Disease Mild or moderate stable disease: Long-Term Care rider may be insurable based on life ratings2 Disease diagnosed as severe: decline Use of steroids 7.5mg or more daily, or treatment with Remicade, Imuran, Cimzia, Neoral, Purinethol or similar type medications: decline Any ongoing weight loss or evidence of osteoporosis: decline Deep Vein Thrombosis (DVT) One episode over 6 months ago, Non-Smoker: Long-Term Care rider may be insurable based on life ratings In combination with hypercoagulable state: decline Dementia Decline
+Unilateral or with favorable investigations: May be insurable based on life rating Uninvestigated cases with bilateral bruits: Decline Chronic Fatigue Syndrome Severe fatigue generally lasting 6 months or longer where all other causes have been eliminated.
+Diagnosed over 6 months ago, not disabled, treated, asymptomatic, without limitations: may be insurable based on life ratings Diagnosed within the past 6 months, receiving disability payments, with limited activity or treated with steroids or narcotics: Decline Chronic Obstructive Pulmonary Disease (Bronchiectasis, COPD, chronic bronchitis) Non-Smokers may be insurable based on life rating Chronic Pain Fully active, no ongoing treatment with narcotics or narcotic injections, no assistive devices: May be insurable based on life rating With co-existing depression: Decline Coronary Artery Disease (CAD) Age 45 and under: Decline Over age 45 and Non-Smoker: Long-Term Care rider may be insurable based on life ratings In combination with co-morbid diseases (TIA, diabetes, PVD, valvular heart disease): Decline Crohn's Disease Mild or moderate stable disease: Long-Term Care rider may be insurable based on life ratings Disease diagnosed as severe: Decline Use of steroids 7.5mg or more daily, or treatment with Remicade, Imuran, Cimzia, Neoral, Purinethol or similar type medications: Decline Any ongoing weight loss or evidence of osteoporosis: Decline Deep Vein Thrombosis (DVT) One episode over 6 months ago, Non-Smoker: Long-Term Care rider may be insurable based on life ratings In combination with hypercoagulable state: Decline Dementia Decline